nrpl/nrpl.github.io/lambda-expressions.md

 elements.forEach((element) -> { System.out.println(element); });
 ```

-The crucial point it, that Lambda expressions can only be defined, if they implement a Functional Interface.
+The crucial point is, that Lambda expressions can only be defined, if they implement a Functional Interface.
 Lambdas make functional programming in Java possible and thus offer an elegant way to write more concise and readable code.

+## References
+Java 8 - Die Neuerungen (ISBN 978-3-86490-201-7)